dharvpat/Denoising-AutoEncoder/README.md

 ##### Future Improvements:

-In the future, some areas of improvement include switching to 1-Dimensional Unet Models (Accomplished) 2-Dimensional Unet Models (These are helpful for preserving frequency information), Perceptual Loss funcitons, Set up pipeline for realtime noise cancellation, this is practical and works on anything with a dedicated device for matmul computations like GPUs or NPUs.
+In the future, some areas of improvement include switching to 1-Dimensional Unet Models (Accomplished and implemented) 2-Dimensional Unet Models (These are helpful for preserving frequency information), Perceptual Loss funcitons, Set up pipeline for realtime noise cancellation, this is practical and works on anything with a dedicated device for matmul computations like GPUs or NPUs.